 What Is Sport-Specific Training?

-Since we know what the purpose of sport-specific training is; what is it?
+Since we know what the purpose is; what is sport-specific training?

 Often it’s based on doing things that look like the sport.
 Drills that use the

 on, wearing weight vests, or hooked up to bungee cords and devices.

 but the discussion tends to get more straight to the point.
 Our Olympic teams and pro

 athletes face heavy physical and mental demands.
 The margin for error can be incredibly small.
 In some of our Olympic sports hundredths of a second are the

-An athlete facing that can’t waste time or energy.
+athlete facing that can’t waste time or energy.
 They can’t add wear and tear to

 Sports specific training transfers to better performance, lower injury risk and increased competitive longevity.

 are the questions that we ask of every component of training at the elite

 will never run 100mph or vertical jump 20 feet.
 There are limits to human

 To make our point let’s get a little extreme.
 A 3 year knows how to run.
 They won’t be that fast compared to an Olympic sprinter.